ajay-it/Phone-Stats/README.md

 # Phone-Stats
-Fetch information about phone such as build model, RAM, ROM etc.
+Fetch information about phone such as model, manufacturer, RAM, ROM etc.